Evaluating, Purchasing, Renewing, and Upgrading FAQ

 The answer depends on if you still have active support, if your active support has recently expired, or if your support had expired longer than 13 months ago.

 Intel offers deeply discounted renewal prices of Intel® Software Development products, making it even easier to consider renewing early to ensure uninterrupted access to product support and product updates.
 Intel currently offers two renewal options for Intel® Software Development products: Pre-Expiry Date Renewal and Post Expiry Date Renewal (see “What are my renewal options” below).

 If you wait more than 13 months after your product’s expiry date, you no longer qualify for a renewal.
 If you want continued support at that time, you will have to repurchase the product.

-Use the Support Renewal / Upgrade options tool, which helps you make a better choice about renewal and upgrades available for your purchased product(s).
+Use the Support Renewal tool to help you make a better choice about renewal and upgrades available for your purchased Intel® Software Development Products.